Frequently Asked Questions About Florida Child Support

 How Much Will The Child Support Order Be?

 Florida does not have cookie-cutter child support rates.
-The law asks us to consider several relevant factors such as each parent’s income and financial resources, the number of children involved, and their child care and health care costs.
+The law asks the parties to consider several relevant factors such as each parent’s income and financial resources, the number of children involved, and their child care and health care costs.

 I’m Not Sure I Am The Birth Father.
 What Should I Do?